 Restorative Teacher Training, Tianne Allen, Semperviva Yoga, Vancouver Nov 2012

 Yoga Outreach Core Training 1&2, Nicole Marcia, Vancouver 2014 & 2019.
 (Trauma Informed Yoga Training)

 I am eternally grateful to the teachers who have influenced my practice and teaching the most: Tara Fraser at Yoga Junction, London; Pete Blackaby in Brighton, Donna Farhi (New Zealand).
 I was introduced to meditation by Clive Holmes at Samye Ling Buddhist Monastery many years ago.
-Currently I'm learning about more about natural movement and biomechanics from movement educator Katy Bowman (Nutritious Movement) and the 'sustainable, modern' yoga approach with Brea Johnson (Heart & Bones Yoga) they have given me so much new and interesting material to work with.
-Thank you.
+Currently I'm learning about more about natural movement and biomechanics from movement educator Katy Bowman (Nutritious Movement) and the sustainable, modern yoga approach with Brea Johnson (Heart & Bones Yoga) they have given me so much new and interesting material to work with.

 I am forever a student on this path.

 Yin Yoga Teaching Training with Paul & Suzy Grilley @ Triyoga, London 2011